Challenging Behaviour: Differentiation in Discipline

 We have failed and they have learnt nothing about how to manage their behaviour.
 This can then lead to a spiral that only too often has serious consequences for their quality of life, self-esteem and their potential future role in society.

-I would rather my taxes went on education than prison.
+I would rather my taxes are spent on education than prison.
 Exclusion and zero-tolerance policies are a quick fix but who has benefited?
 If we have flexibility in our approach we can intervene early on with more than just sanctions.
 We can explore the reasons for the behaviour.
 How can building an in depth knowledge of the student, their background, their challenges, their dreams and hopes ever be wasted time?

 The point of disciplinary reform in the education system is not to deprive schools of strategies to “deal with” behaviour so much as to find the right tools – those that are most effective in promoting safe, orderly and healthy learning environments.
 Behaviour in schools will always be a challenge whatever policy the school adopts.
 We should strive to ensure we meet the needs of our students to give them the best chance of succeeding in learning.